75lb/veelo/README.md

 <span id="usage-output-dir"></span>
 Specify an Output Directory
 ---------------------------
-By default, handbraker outputs in the same directory as the input file.
+By default, veelo outputs in the same directory as the input file.
 You can output to a sub-directory of each input file by passing `--output-dir <directory>`.
 For example, with this directory structure:

 <pre><code>.
 ├── Jan